← All posts

 Connecting Sentinel MCP to Claude.ai in 5 Minutes.

 If you spend your day in the Sentinel web console, flipping between Devices, Usage, Web Activity, and a support tab, there is a version of that same work that lives entirely inside a Claude.ai chat.
 You ask a question and Claude reads your account to answer it.
 You tell it to suspend a device and it walks the change through a safety preview before anything actually happens.
 Your account permissions follow you in unchanged.
-This is what Sentinel MCP unlocks for the AI side of your workflow, and the connection takes about five minutes.
+That is what Sentinel MCP does, and the connection takes about five minutes.

 MCP stands for Model Context Protocol.
 The short version: it is the cable that lets Claude.ai read your Sentinel account and run actions on your behalf, using your own login.
-You are not handing Claude a master key.
-You are giving it a passenger pass that expires when you sign out and respects every role and permission you already have in the GUI today.
+Claude never gets a master key; it gets a passenger pass that expires when you sign out and respects every role and permission you already have in the GUI today.

 What you need before you start: an active Claude.ai account on a tier that supports custom MCP connectors, a Sentinel login you would normally use to sign into kajeet.dev, and a browser.
-That is the entire prerequisite list.
-There is no IDE to install, no JSON to write, no API key to manage.
+That is the entire prerequisite list, since nothing gets installed and there is no API key to manage.
 You sign in once and it stays connected for the life of your Claude session.

 Open Claude.ai.
 In the settings menu, go to Connectors (it may be labeled MCP Servers depending on your tier).
 Click Add Custom Connector.
 In the URL field, paste this exactly: